 - Detail-oriented, reliable and good at following directions: Comms is the public face of MIRA.
 We need to be spot-on in everything we do.

 - Creative, with some artistic flair (if you have a good eye for design and a gift for snappy messages, we have lots of work for you!).

 - Motivated, enthusiastic and happy to come up with ideas and take a project and run with it.
 We get lots of opportunities to be enterprising and creative.

 - Extra points if you’re an immigrant or child of immigrants, and if you speak (and preferably write) one or more languages beside English.

-To apply, please email Karen Laverty, director of communications, at email@example.com.
+To apply, please email Alba Torres, Senior Director of Advancement, at email@example.com.
 Please include a cover note explaining why you’d like this internship, what you hope to get out of it, and why you’re a good fit based on the list above; your résumé; and 1–3 samples of your writing (<1,000 words each, please!)